Changissnz/selfinterest/README.md

 knowing what artificial axioms (the norms) to practice, and the stranger just so happens to have bad intentions.
-This example is one on a particular stranger, not strangers in general, since there is plenty of counter-argumentative evidence that acceptance of strangers carry benefits, such as a citizen of a nation that would rather rob or kill their fellow citizens than a foreigner, the biblical story of brothers Abel and Cain where one died by the other's hand, and in a historical legend somewhat similar to this biblical story, brother Romulus killing Remus to establish Rome.
+This example is one on a particular stranger, not strangers in general, since there is plenty of counter-argumentative evidence that acceptance of strangers is more beneficial than standing by those people familiar, such as a citizen of a nation that would rather rob or kill their fellow citizens than a foreigner, the biblical story of brothers Abel and Cain where one died by the other's hand, and in a historical legend somewhat similar to this biblical story, brother Romulus killing Remus to establish Rome.